 How do I increase my vitamin C intake?

 There are many foods rich in Vitamin C. Vitamin C is also known as ascorbic acid.
 For vitamin C, citrus fruits are key, with grapefruit and lemon being some of the best for your skin.
 Even fruit such as raspberries contain a large amount of vitamin C. If you want to watch your sugar, try eating bell peppers.
 They are just as high in vitamin C but with lower sugar content.
 This vitamin is essential for both improving collagen production and naturally giving you stronger, glowier skin.
 It also helps to detox your body, especially your gut and liver, which is necessary to remove toxins and impurities that could affect your skin.
 You can take vitamin C dietary supplements daily as well.
 This will ensure you're getting enough vitamin C. However, it is best to get most of your vitamins through food sources.
 Things like leafy vegetables, green vegetables, leafy greens, carrots, and sweet potatoes (high in vitamin A and beta-carotene), citrus fruits, meats, and seafood are packed with vitamins.
 Vitamins play a role in protecting against free radicals, heart disease, improving collagen synthesis, preventing scurvy, fixing vitamin b12 deficiency, biotin deficiency, and so many other issues.
 Your dietary sources should contain plenty of vitamins and nutrients.
 This can include collagen supplements, which help to boost your collagen intake and protein intake.
-Our Kalumi BEAUTYfood bars contain 12 grams of hydrolyzed marine collagen and 15 grams of protein.
+Our Kalumi BEAUTYfood bars contain 8 grams of hydrolyzed marine collagen and 11-13 grams of protein.
 Besides increasing your protein intake, the ingredients in the bars can also be great for improving hair, skin and nails.
-They also contain other beauty-boosting ingredients like sweet potato (containing vitamin A and vitamin C), and cocoa butter (containing polyphenols and flavonoids).
+They contain other beauty boosting ingredients such as sweet potato (containing betacarotene, a precursor of vitamin A), MCT oil, and cocoa butter (containing polyphenols and flavonoids).
 The formula is designed to help absorb and retain collagen.
 As we discussed, vitamins A and C are important vitamins that play a role in the formation of collagen.
 They are also good vitamins for achieving glowing skin and detoxing the body.

 These statements have not been evaluated by the Food and Drug Administration.